fieldtrip/website/development/module/inverse.md

 ## Supported methods for inverse estimation of the source parameters

-The inverse methods for computing a source reconstruction can be divided into three categories: **dipole fitting** (using an overdetermined model with a few sources), **scaning** (using a metric that can be computed independently on each point of a source model) and **distributed source modelling** (using an underdetermined distributed source model).
+The inverse methods for computing a source reconstruction can be divided into three categories: **dipole fitting** (using an overdetermined model with a few sources), **scanning** (using a metric that can be computed independently on each point of a source model) and **distributed source modelling** (using an underdetermined distributed source model).
 The following source reconstruction methods are implemented

 ### Dipole fitting